Last Updated: 15th March 2023

-In the current business landscape, a CEO can be just as much a part of a company’s brand as the product or services that it offers, and so they are an invaluable voice within the company and one that leverages tremendous influence over your audience.
+In the current business landscape, a CEO can be just as much a part of a company’s brand as the product or services that it offers.
+They are an invaluable voice within the company, and one that leverages tremendous influence.

 We’re going to breakdown the importance of senior leadership presence on social media, how this can influence your entire workforce, and how this can be managed in a time-effective manner.

 The Social CEO

 Right now, we are experiencing the era of the social CEO.
 Those pioneering it are using social media to leverage their influence and share company news, information, and content.

 We’re living in a time where people are expressing a want for trust, authenticity and operational transparency from brands.
 This has lead to a rise in senior executives taking to social media to relay information in a more personal way.

 Not only this, but those who hold senior leadership positions typically have larger followings than most employees, and often more than the company itself.
 Not only do they have more authentic influence, but their messages and content can reach and engage a much wider audience.

 Take former T-Mobile CEO John Legere for example, who has a staggering 6.4 million followers on Twitter.